latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-4/solution.md

-# Walkthrough Challenge 4 - Assess VM´s for the migration
+# Walkthrough Challenge 4 - Assess VMs for the migration

 Duration: 40 minutes